maheshvp/firebase-auth-poc-kotlin/README.md

 1. Launch the app
 2. Click "Sign in with OpenID Connect"
-3. Enter or confirm your OIDC Provider ID
-4. Authenticate with your OIDC provider
+3. Authenticate with your OIDC provider (provider ID from config is used automatically)
-5. Verify user information on home screen
+4. Verify user information on home screen
-6. Test sign-out functionality
+5. Test sign-out functionality

+### Development Mode Testing

+To test different provider IDs without editing the config file:

+1. Set `oidc.development.mode=true` in `config_properties`
+2. Launch the app
+3. Click "Sign in with OpenID Connect"
+4. A dialog will appear allowing you to enter/change the provider ID
+5. Test with different provider IDs as needed

 ### Debug Mode